-U.S. abridged life tables are constructed by referenceto a standard table.
-Life tables for the decennial period 1979-81 are used as the standard life tables in constructing the 1980-83 abridged life tables.
-With the availability of the 1979-81 standard life tables, revised life table values were computed for 1980-82, these appear for the first time in this volume.
-Life table values appearing in Vital Statistics of the United States for 1980-82 were constructed using the 1969-71 decennial life tables.
+U.S. abridged life tables are constructed by reference to a standard table (NCHS, 1966).
+Life tables for the decennial period 1979-81 are used as the standard life tables in constructing the 1980-85 abridged life tables.
+With the availability of the 1979-81 standard life tables, revised life table values were computed for 1980-52; these appeared for the first time in Vital Statistics of the United States, 1983.

 Life tables for the decennial period 1969-71 are used as the standard life tables in constructing the 1970-79 abridged life tables.
 Life table values for 1970-73 were first revised in Vital Statistics of the United States, 1977; before 1977, life table values for 1970-73 were constructed using the 1959-61 decennial life tables.
 In addition, life table values for 1951-59, 1961-69, and 1971-79 appearing in this publication are based on revised intercensal estimates of the populations for those years.
-As such, these life table values may differ from the life table values for those years published in previous volumes.
+As such, these life table values may differ from life table values for those years published in previous volumes.